Installing Oh-My-Zsh on Debian-Based Systems

 $ zsh --version

-You may see a version equal or greater than 5.1.1.
+You may see a version equal to or greater than 5.1.1.
 The next step is the installation of Oh-My-Zsh:

 $ sh -c "$(wget https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh -O -)"